AzizShik/JokeTeller/README.md

 ### Functionality:

-Joke are taken from the open API https://jokeapi.dev/.
+Joke are taken from the open API https://jokeapi.dev/. <br>
 Voice are taken form the open API https://www.voicerss.org/

 ### The base project covered: